rutaihwa/godazo/README.md

 On your browser visit [`localhost:8081`](http://localhost:8081/) to see your presentation.

+## Thanks

+The project is written in Go, and make heavy dependence on Gin and Revealjs.

 ## Todo

 * Don't be evil test your code - Writing tests